asousadias/asd_OpenMusic_patches/README.md

 (continuous update)

-Here you'll find patches programmed in Open Music exploring several compotion techniques, or musical analysis by synthesis.
+Patches programmed in Open Music exploring several compotion techniques, or musical analysis by synthesis.

 ## Operation Mode
 Drag the folders to the Open music Workspace.
 Although these patches work as subpatches, I've added a complete patch with no dependencies - all patches are abstractions in order to garatee you should allways understand the connections.
 Enjoy.